jeremyButtler/bioTools/seqByIdSrc/README.md

 cd %HOME%\Downloads\bioTools\seqByIdSrc
 nmake /F mkfile.win
 ```

-For 32 bit systems
-  do `make -f mkfile.unix CFLAGS=/O2 /Ot /Za -DTHIRTY_TWO_BIT /Tc`
-  instead of `make -f mkfile.unix`.
-Not tested, but it
-  should work.

 At this point copy the `seqById.exe` to your desired
   install location.
 Sorry I have no advice on were to